kean/Pulse/README.md

 ## About

 `Pulse` is not a tool, it's a framework.
 It records events from `URLSession` or from frameworks that use it, such as `Alamofire`, and displays them using `PulseUI` views that you integrate directly into your app.

-> Pulse **is not** a network debugging proxy tool like Proxyman, Charles, or Wireshark.
-It *won't* automatically intercept all network traffic coming from your app or device.

-Pulse is integrated directly into your app and is always recording (when your code tells it to).
-Pulse console is available for everyone who has your test builds.
+This way Pulse console is available for everyone who has your test builds.
 You or your QA team can view the logs on the device and easily share them to attach to bug reports.
 That's powerful.

+**What Pulse is Not**

+Pulse **is not** a network debugging proxy tool like Proxyman, Charles, or Wireshark.
+It *won't* automatically intercept all network traffic coming from your app or device.
+And to view logs in realtime, you need to use `PulseUI.framework` which you integrate into your app.

 ## Documentation